Lady’s Thumb

 - Threatens agricultural, wetland, and lake landscapes.

-Learn to identify Lady’s Thumb: use the images presented in this profile page to learn how to identify Lady’s Thumb
+Learn to identify Lady’s Thumb: use the images on this page to learn how to identify Lady’s Thumb.

-What to do if you spot it: You can report any Lady’s Thumb sighting by clicking here.
+What to do if you spot it: You can report any Lady’s Thumb sighting by visiting our reporting page.

 DO: